-The Mills Research Group was founded in 1979 and is a voluntary society of enthusiasts who are each conducting research into some aspect of traditional milling, whether it be by wind, water or muscle power.
-Most of the members also belong to the Mill Section of the Society for the Protection of Ancient Buildings, and so the Mills Research Group has a presence at the SPAB mill meetings.
-These have been held in London for many years but recently have been held further afield.
-As a result, the Mills Research Group is now holding its own meetings at the Mills Archive in Reading, rather than in London after the SPAB meetings as formerly.
+The Mills Research Group was founded in 1979 as a voluntary society of enthusiasts who were each conducting research into some aspect of traditional milling, whether it be by wind, water or muscle power.
+Most of the members also belonged to the Mill Section of the Society for the Protection of Ancient Buildings, and so the Mills Research Group sought to have a presence at the SPAB mill meetings.
+The Mills Research Group used to hold its meetings after the SPAB meetings and in the same or a nearby venue, but when that became no longer possible, the MRG instead held its own meetings at Watlington House in Reading, the headquarters of the Mills Archive.

 The proceedings of each conference are printed and available for purchase to both members and non members.
 In addition, the Group has published a Gazetteer of windmills in England.
-Members receive a Newsletter, usually twice a year.
-Please have a look at our list of publications, which may be ordered on line from the Mills Archive Trust or by cheque and post using our order form.
+Please have a look at our list of publications, which may be ordered on line from the Mills Archive Trust.

 Maintainer - Duncan Breckels